Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Environment Setup

-This creates and provisions a conda environment named eip (Python 3.11.6):
+This provisions a conda environment named eip (Python 3.11.6) in six steps:

-3. Installs the remaining pinned dependencies from reqs.txttransformers, accelerate, bitsandbytes, plotly, pandas/openpyxl/fastparquet, openai (used as the Ollama client), scipy, etc.
+5. Installs the remaining pinned dependencies from reqs.txttransformers, accelerate, bitsandbytes, plotly, pandas/openpyxl/fastparquet, openai (used as the Ollama client), scipy, psutil, etc.

 Running the Full Workflow

-Once the environment is ready and Ollama is serving gemma4:e4b, run the entire pipeline from the abliteration/ directory:
+Once the environment is ready and Ollama is serving gemma4:e4b, run the entire pipeline from the repository root:

-The script activates the eip conda environment, runs all seven stages in order, stops immediately on the first failure (reporting elapsed time), and on success prints a summary of every artifact produced.
-The last full run (captured verbatim in workflow.log) completed in 02:12:27.
+The script activates the eip conda environment, runs all eight stages in order — each invoked with --model <model_key> — and stops immediately on the first failure, reporting elapsed time and clearing the Hugging Face cache on the way out so a failed run doesn't strand tens of GB on disk.
+On success it prints a summary of every artifact produced.

 Stage 0 (prerequisite) — Dataset Curation

-Not part of workflow.bat itself, but required before Stage 1 can run — see Dataset.
+Not part of workflow.sh itself, but required before Stage 1 can run — see Dataset.
+The curated sets are committed, so this only needs re-running if you want a fresh sample.

 Collecting activations for 'harmless_train' ... [harmless_train] all 250 activations already collected — skipping.
 Collecting activations for 'harmfull_test' ... [harmfull_test] all 100 activations already collected — skipping.
 Done.